How will HTML 5 and XHTML 2.0 affect the way we do search engine optimisation?

 What’s HTML 5?

 HTML 5 is “the 5th major revision of the core language of the World Wide Web: the Hypertext Markup Language (HTML).”
 W3C Working Draft 10 June 2008.
 The new language is generally considered a step forward from the previous version, HTML 4.01.
 Basically, HTML 5 is being created to fix some problems and improve “interoperability” between different “user agents”.
+Technical SEO’s should definitely be aware of this!

 How will HTML 5 affect SEO?